derekprovance/budgeting-toolkit-cli/README.md

 - `LLM_MODEL`: The Claude model version to use
   - Required: No
   - Default: `claude-3-5-sonnet-latest`
+  - Format: String

+#### Monthly Investment Expense
+- `MONTHLY_INVESTMENT_AMOUNT`: Monthly amount that goes to an investment account
+  - Required: No
+  - Format: String

+- `MONTHLY_INVESTMENT_DESC`: The transaction description for the investment
+  - Required: No
+  - Format: String

 For more information on what models you can use, please visit [this help page](https://docs.anthropic.com/en/docs/about-claude/models).